Amiando

+Overview

 All services are available in English, Spanish, German and French.

-In July 2012, amiando had 75 employees.

-amiando has been awarded prizes for its innovative products, among them the “Technology Pioneer of 2010” at the World Economic Forum, and the “eco Internet Award” as the best business client portal.
+In July 2012, amiando had 75 employees. amiando has been awarded prizes for its innovative products, among them the “Technology Pioneer of 2010” at the World Economic Forum, and the “eco Internet Award” as the best business client portal.

 Since January 2011 amiando has been part of XING SE, an operator of the business network XING.
 Its headquarters are in Munich; additional offices are located in London, Paris and Hong Kong.

 History

 2006

 In July, the idea of an online platform for guest list management and payment management is developed.
 The activator is a big party during the Soccer World Cup 2006, which took place in Germany.

 In August, the first prototype of the platform is created, amiando is still limited to private invitations and the first temporary company holding is incorporated in Munich.

 In October, the founders attract seed funding from renowned business angels like Lukasz Gadowski, Rodrigo Sepulveda Schulz and Stefan Glaenzer.
 In December, amiando 1.0 launches.